 6 Months Prior to Departure

 Find out what the visa requirements are for the country or countries where you will be traveling.
 It may be required before you depart.
 Check with you travel agent or US Department of State about visa requirements.
 You will be applying for a tourist visa unless specified otherwise.
-[Note: It’s a good idea to use the hotel address as your temporary address on your application.]
+Some visas are issued upon arrival at the airport.

 8 Weeks – 5 Months Prior To Departure